doannhu/cr-srv-tsting/README.md

 # Loan Service

-A Go service that processes loan requests via gRPC, validates them, stores them in Redis for caching, and persists them in Google Cloud Spanner.
+A Go service that processes loan requests via gRPC, validates them, stores them in Redis for caching, persists them in Google Cloud Spanner, and publishes events to Google Cloud Pub/Sub.

 ## Requirements